JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Dialogs

-You can use the `Window` composable to create a regular window and the `DialogWindow` composable for a modal window that locks its parent until the user closes the modal window.
+You can use the `Window()` composable to create a regular window and the `DialogWindow()` composable for a modal window that locks its parent until the user closes the modal window.

-The following code sample demonstrates how to use these composables to combine both regular and modal windows:
+The following code sample demonstrates how to use these composables to combine regular and modal windows:

 ```kotlin
 import androidx.compose.material.Button